-۵ Maintain at about the same level as in the past

-0 Expand.
-How?

-۵ Get out altogether.
-Why?

-0 Other:

-enter ne following information will help you determine your financial goals for any current or new prise.
-List the yearly income (you and your family or teammates) expect from the sources bellow:
+6. The following information will help you determine your financial goals for any current or new enterprise.
+List the yearly income (you and your family or teammates) expect from the sources listed below:

-Curr ent farm/forest enterprises
+Current farm/forest enterprises

 New enterprise (once it is established)

-Non- natural-resource employment (current job)
+Non-natural-resource employment (current job)

-Othe

-TOT AL